Idea to Reality: NED at 30

 In July, 1997, the Senate overwhelmingly repudiated the recommendation of its Appropriations Committee that NED not be funded in FY98.
 The Appropriations Committee was following the lead of Senator Judd Gregg (R,NH), one of the early critics of NED when he was in the House, who had ascended to the chairmanship of the subcommittee with jurisdiction over the Endowment at the end of 1995.
 On a vote of 72-27, NED supporters overcame a number of procedural obstacles that face any effort by supporters on the Senate floor to restore a funding cut in committee.

 Two years later, when the subcommittee tried again to eliminate NED's funding, the action was reversed on a voice vote on the Senate floor.
-This followed a spirited defense of the Endowment’s work by Senator Richard Lugar (R,IN), a member of the NED Board, who appealed to his colleagues "to stand up and be counted on whether they feel passionately, as I do, and I think many of us do, about democracy and human rights and what can be done about it effectively."
+This followed a spirited defense of the Endowment’s work by Senator Richard Lugar (R,IN) who appealed to his colleagues "to stand up and be counted on whether they feel passionately, as I do, and I think many of us do, about democracy and human rights and what can be done about it effectively."
 Prior to the vote, a “Dear Colleague” letter calling for a restoration of funding had been signed by nearly half the Senate.

 The vote in 1999 marked the last time the Endowment’s appropriation was debated on the Senate floor.
 Since 9/11, previous critics, including Senator Gregg, have come to understand the Endowment’s work in the context of critical national security issues, a topic that forms the basis of the Board’s third strategic plan adopted at the end of 2001.
 In 2003, the core appropriation exceeded $40 million for the first time.
 In addition, special funding for congressionally mandated countries and regions (see above) totaled over $10 million.